WELCOME TO OUR EARLY YEARS FOUNDATION STAGE

 - Annual reports to parents

 Writing is taught in reception class during carpet sessions and adult led focused sessions.
-There are always a wide range of writing activities available to children in both the nursey and the reception class every day.
+There are always a wide range of mark making and writing activities available to children in both the nursery and the reception class every day.
 All children's written work is valued, from marks on paper in nursery to a full sentence written by a child in reception.
 We acknowledge the need for children to pass through many stages before they become fluent, confident communicators in print.
 The messages that children are communicating is of paramount importance and we value each stage of the writing process.

 SPEAKING AND LISTENING